 If you choose to go up to the second floor via the stairs, plan between 20 and 40 minutes depending on your fitness level on an average busy day.

 It is sometimes faster to go up the stairs, as the queue for the elevator can be so long!
 If you didn’t book online, when you arrive on-site, try to compare the elevator queue with the tickets’ booth one to make the right decision and waste as little time as possible, that’s if you’re ready to cope with the stairs!

 6. What are the opening hours of the Eiffel tower?

-Unlike many monuments or museums, the Eiffel Tower is open every day of the year!
+Unlike many monuments or museums in Europe, the Eiffel Tower is open every day of the year!
 The elevators are open from 9:30 am to 11:45 pm and the stairs from 9:30 am to 6:30 pm.

 Here is a list of holiday days.
 Note that school holiday periods can vary by a few days year after year.

 - Christmas holidays: December 21st to January 12th

 - Winter holidays: February 8th to March 7th